Gym vs Exercise: Which One is Best Hack for You?

 3. Some gyms offer women’s institute classes or discounts.

-If cost is a concern, working out at home is the better option.
+If cost is a concern, working out at home is a better option.

 Motivation and Accountability